mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/17/day-302/">November 17, 2017</a></small></div>
-<p><strong>The Republican Party is no longer paying Trump's personal legal bills related to the Russia probe</strong>.
+<p><strong>The Republican Party is no longer paying Trump's personal legal bills related to the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Trump is working with the Office of Government Ethics and tax firm to use his personal funds to help current and former White House staffers caught up in the Justice Department's special counsel investigation with their legal costs.
 The RNC had previously paid out more than $230,000 for Trump's legal bills. (<a href="https://www.bloomberg.com/news/articles/2017-11-17/trump-to-pay-his-own-legal-bills-set-up-fund-to-cover-staff">Bloomberg</a> / <a href="http://www.cnn.com/2017/11/17/politics/trump-legal-bills/index.html">CNN</a>)</p>